AarushSinha1/Clicker-Game/README.md

 # Clicker-Game
-A clicker game that keeps track of your score as you move around
+A clicker game that keeps track of your score as you double-click on the circle.